Natura 2000 Barometer

-Many sites have been designated according to both Nature Directives, either in their entirety or partially.
-The figures for the global Natura 2000 sites (SPA s + SCIs) have been obtained by GIS analysis, using the electronic spatial boundaries provided by Member States for each of their sites.
-The calculation used eliminates possible overlap between Birds Directive sites and Habitats Directive sites.
+- Many sites have been designated according to both Nature Directives, either in their entirety or partially.
+The pooled area figures for the Natura 2000 network of sites (SPA s + SCIs) have been obtained by GIS analysis, using the spatial boundaries provided by Member States for each of their sites.
+The calculation used for Natura 2000 eliminates possible overlaps between Birds Directive sites and Habitats Directive sites.

-The percentage of surface area relates only to the terrestrial area that has been designated as a Natura 2000 (SPA , SCI), and does not include the marine area.
+- The percentage of surface area data only relate to the terrestrial area that has been designated as a Natura 2000 site (or SPA or SCI), and does not include the marine area.
 Some Member States have designated substantial portions of their marine waters.
-The number of marine SPA s and marine SCIs is based on information in the Standard Data Forms (SDF) submitted by the Member States where this is available.

-Several Member States have proposed large areas including ‘buffer zones’, while others have proposed only the core areas.
-In both cases, Article 6 of the Habitats Directive applies to new activities, which are foreseen outside a Natura 2000 site but likely to affect it.
+- Note that several Member States have proposed large sites including ‘buffer zones’ as Natura 2000 sites, while others have proposed only the core areas.
+In both cases, Article 6 of the Habitats Directive applies to new activities, even if foreseen outside a Natura 2000 site, where these activities are likely to affect the sites’ integrity.